Sewing machine presser feet allow you to extend the functionality of your machine and/or make certain time-consuming, drudge jobs quick and simple.

 So I wanted to change that by telling you upfront that you need to know which machine you have.

 And I think you should also know that 80% of modern, domestic sewing machines are low shank machines, which is good.

 First, this is how the low-shank snap-on foot adapter looks for my machine…

 The appearance of this adapter will vary slightly from machine to machine.
-For example, that red button, which releases the presser foot, may be a black lever.

 Now, if you want to find out if your machine is a low shank machine, it is really simple:

 - Then, measure the distance from the bottom of your presser foot to the center of the thumbscrew on the low-shank snap-on adapter on the presser bar.
 Check this out in the image above.